On the Day of Pentecost, God fulfilled His promise of pouring out the Holy Ghost on humanity (Joel 2:28, Isaiah 28:11, Luke 24:49):

 (But this spake he of the Spirit, which they that believe on him should receive: for the Holy Ghost was not yet given; because that Jesus was not yet glorified (John 7:39)).

 Obviously when the Apostle John wrote this (late in first century), he knew exactly what "out of your belly shall flow rivers of living water" meant.
-He maybe didn't know at the time of the Feast what it meant, but he definitely was able to connect the dots later on since he was in the Upper Room when the one hundred and twenty were filled with Holy Ghost (Acts 1:15, 2:4).
+He most likely didn't know at the time of the Feast what it meant, but he definitely was able to connect the dots later on as he was in the Upper Room (Acts 1:13) when the one hundred and twenty (Acts 1:15) were filled with Holy Ghost (Acts 2:4).
 The scripture that Jesus was referring to is Isaiah 44:3 ESV where Isaiah prophesies the outpouring of the Spirit.

 The first occurs in Cornelius' household (Acts 10:1-48), when Peter was instructed by the Lord to go to Caesarea to preach the gospel to Cornelius.
 While Peter was preaching, the Holy Ghost fell on the household: